 Alligators use their feet if they want to swim slowly and their tail if they want to be really fast.
 On land the use their feet to move around.
 Did you know?
 Alligators cannot move backwards.

 An alligator crushes every single bone when biting.
 Only the white shark has even stronger jaws than the alligator.
 One might think that the alligator is equally strong when it comes to opening its mouth.
 But this is not the case.
 The muscles that open its snout are so weak that a human can keep it shut with his bare hands.
 Beware: It can be extremely dangerous to touch an alligator.
 Only specially trained animal attendants are allowed to do this.

-Alligators form little hollows in the ground and fill them with water – small ponds so to say.
+Alligators are like landscape gardeners.
+They form little hollows in the ground and fill them with water – small ponds so to say.
 During dry periods those ponds become real oases for all animals, e.g. in winter at the Everglades National Park (Florida, USA).

 Animals that are fairly rare, but also have a great influence on the biodiversity in their habitat are called keystone species.
 The alligator is one of those keystone species, because with the small ponds it creates it helps many other animal species to survive – even if it eats one or another animal occasionally.

 After mating, the female alligator lays up to 50 eggs, but cannot hatch them because it would crush them under its weight.
 How does it keep the eggs warm?
 It builds a nest of rotting plants.
 The emerging fermentation gas radiates warmth.
 When hatching after about two months, the babies are 6-8 inch (15-20 cm) long.
 During the first two years, the mother protects the young ones from raccoons, snakes, and other animals of prey.
 After this period they are left on their own.

 Alligators Are Romantics